patrikf11/elbo/README.md

 Visualize the data with some graphs.

 ## Demo
-Render a nice "live" [production graph](./frontend/stats.html) using tingsspeak as datasource.
+Render a nice "live" [production graph](./frontend/stats.html) using thingspeak as datasource.

 ## ESP8266 logger